Joi Lansing: Recordings

-Lansing started singing in nightclubs in the early 1960s, and her performances are documented in several trade magazines.
+Lansing started singing in nightclubs in the early 1960s, as documented in several trade magazines.
 She performed with the Xavier Cugat orchestra and briefly toured with Les Paul, but little is known about the songs she actually recorded.
-Apparently, while starring on Love That Bob, she recorded a 45 r.p.m. single on the small REO record label in 1957: "Love Me/What's It Gonna Be" (REO #1007).
+Apparently, while starring on The Bob Cummings Show, she recorded a 45 r.p.m. single on the small REO record label in 1957: "Love Me/What's It Gonna Be" (REO #1007).

 In 1962, she recorded six to eight sides at Que Recorders in Los Angeles.
 These turned up at auction and were acetates of four songs each (with two songs duplicated on the second acetate).
 It is unknown whether these tracks were released on an album.
 Both acetates list the same identifying number of #4-8351.
-The songs recorded on February 23, 1962, were "Masquerade Is Over", "All of You" (Cole Porter), "The One I Love" (which was most likely "The One I Love (Belongs to Somebody Else)", and "Who Cares?"
+The songs recorded on February 23, 1962, were "Masquerade is Over", "All of You" (Cole Porter), "The One I Love" (which was most likely "The One I Love (Belongs to Somebody Else)", and "Who Cares?"
 (George and Ira Gershwin).
-On April 30, 1962, the songs recorded were "Feel So Young" (which was probably "You Make Me Feel So Young"), "Dream (1944 song)", "Masquerade", and "All Of You".
-It was reported in Cashbox magazine on April 17, 1965, that Lansing was recording an album for RCA records with Jimmie Haskell (and suggested that it should be titled Joi to the World of Jazz), but nothing further is known about this project.
+On April 30, 1962, the songs recorded were "Feel So Young" (which was probably "You Make Me Feel So Young"), "Dream", "Masquerade", and "All of You".

+It was reported in Cashbox magazine on April 17, 1965, that Lansing was recording an album for RCA Records with Jimmie Haskell (and suggested that it should be titled Joi to the World of Jazz), but nothing further is known about this project.